News

 2nd and Guns choice awarded to Michael J Raine’s Pike Law Driver.

-At the presentation, much appreciation was expressed to the judges Wayne Mitchell (A), Steve Hore (B), Tom Bushby (NP) and Kirsty Howson (NP).
 Our sponsors Skinners were thanked and special mention was made of the gamekeeper Ian Banks who had done such an excellent job in ensuring the regular supply of birds.

 Almost all of the Burns and Becks committee, and some interested members were at the trial, helping in one capacity or another and the great success of the day was due in no small part to their enthusiasm and commitment.

-Burns and Becks Gundog Club Secretary
+Kirsty Howson Burns and Becks Gundog Club Secretary

 At the presentation the judges, Bill Liddell, Ian Palmer, Marion Cairns and Grant Dawson were thanked for their sympathetic and helpful involvement and the large number of helpers who had contributed to the success of the day were appreciated.